huggingface/blog/constitutional_ai.md

 Here is a demo of it running.
 There are a couple of things we’d like to highlight:

 - 🤵**Manage inference endpoint lifetime**: it automatically spins up X instances via `sbatch` and keeps checking if they are created or connected while giving a friendly spinner 🤗.
-Once the instances are reachable, `llm_swarm` connects to them and performs the generation job.
-Once the jobs are finished, `llm_swarm` auto-terminates the inference endpoints, so there is no idling inference endpoints wasting up GPU research (and money!)
+Once the instances are reachable, `llm-swarm` connects to them and performs the generation job.
+Once the jobs are finished, `llm-swarm` auto-terminates the inference endpoints, so there is no idling inference endpoints wasting up GPU research (and money!)
 - 🔥**Load balancing**: when multiple endpoints are being spawned, we use a simple nginx docker to do load balancing between the inference endpoints based on the [least connection](https://nginx.org/en/docs/http/load_balancing.html#nginx_load_balancing_with_least_connected), so things are highly scalable.

 [llm_swarm.mov](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/cai_recipe/llm_swarm.mov)

-With `llm_swarm` we can generate LLM completions very efficiently by scaling up the number of concurrent processes across and arbitrary number of GPUs.
+With `llm-swarm` we can generate LLM completions very efficiently by scaling up the number of concurrent processes across and arbitrary number of GPUs.
 Armed with this tool, let’s now define a constitution with which to critique our model’s responses.

 # Generating a CAI dataset